 Your Math Placement score doesn't satisfy any UCSC General Education requirements.

-If you've placed into a MP tier that meets all of your other mathematical needs and don't intend to take calculus, take a look at the complete list of courses that satisfy the Mathematical and Formal Reasoning (MF) requirement before you decide on AMS 3 or Math 3.
+If you've placed into a MP tier that meets all of your other mathematical needs and you don't intend to take calculus, take a look at the list of courses that satisfy the Mathematical and Formal Reasoning (MF) requirement before you decide to use AM 3 or Math 3 to satisfy that requirement.
 Here are a few possibilities:

 If you're intrigued by science but not excited about algebra and trigonometry, Astrobiology: Life in the Universe (Astronomy 16) or Robot Automation (Computer Engineering 8) might be good options for you.